 What is Vicarious Liability?

-An injured employee is responsible for reporting a work-related injury to his or her employer in order to obtain workers’ compensation.
-Car Accident While At Work.
+An injured employee is responsible for reporting a work-related injury to his or her employer in order to obtain workers’ compensation, including in an accident while driving personal vehicle for work situations.
 It is often a complicated process, and several things can go wrong and leave an injured worker with benefits that are too low or flat rejected.

 Here are five common mistakes to avoid if you have a workers’ compensation claim: